pankajk/mmds/README.md

 ==================================================

 The task here is to quickly find the number of pairs of sentences that are at the word-level edit distance at most 1.
-Two sentences S1 and S2 they are at edit distance 1 if S1 can be transformed to S2 by: adding, removing or substituting a single word.
+Two sentences S1 and S2 are at edit distance 1 if S1 can be transformed to S2 by: adding, removing or substituting a single word.

 The input data has 9,397,023 sentences, each one divided by a new line and with the sentence id at the beginning of the